-A. Fire Safety and Other Safety Issues:
+A. Health, Fire & Other Safety Issues:

-Possession or use of fireworks, explosives, flammables, hand guns, rifles, shotguns, weapons of any kind, including BB guns, stun guns, knives, martial arts equipment, laser pens, bows and arrows, etc., or other objects with the potential to cause bodily harm, are prohibited.
+Possession or use of a fireworks, explosives, flammables, hand guns, rifles, shotguns, weapons of any kind, including BB guns, stun guns, knives, martial arts equipment, laser pens, bows and arrows, etc., or other objects with the potential to cause bodily harm, are prohibited.